 Mindfulness Practices to Try During Stressful Times

 Feeling in the moment is probably not the first thing you think of in times of stress.
-But, it is a way to build healthy coping mechanisms that can help center and calm you while you prepare to take the next step.
-While mindfulness is not a magic formula that will fix all of your problems, it can give you relief during stressful periods.
-Here are some ways you can incorporate mindfulness in your life and how to center yourself throughout your day:
+But, it is a way to build healthy coping mechanisms that help you prepare for the next step.
+While mindfulness is not a magic formula, it can give you relief during stressful periods.

-Practices
+Daily Mindfulness Practices

 1. Meditate